Getting started with Python SDK

 Instantiate a new client

 Use this code to instantiate a client and get your login status.
-CDF returns an object with attributes that describe which project and service account your API key belongs to.
+CDF returns an object with attributes describing which project and service account your API key belongs to.

 Discover time series